deyran/front-end-issues/TypeScript/3wschool-introduction.md

     1. Open the prompt
     2. Type this command: **npm -g typescript**

-4. Creating the first "hello world" program.
+## Creating the first "hello world" program

 1. Create a file named "hello-world.ts"
 2. Type this command: **console.log("Hello World");**
-    3. Open the prompt and set the "hello-world.ts" directory
+3. Open the *Node.js command prompt* and set the "hello-world.ts" directory
+4. Type: tsc hello-world.ts
+5. At this point the compiler will generate a hello-world.js file
+6. Create an index.html file and attach the hello-world.js to it.

 <!--
 # TypeScript
-## Installing npm and the TypeScript compiler
-### Installing the TypeScript compiler
+## Creating the first "hello world" program
 ----------------------------------------------

 # TypeScript
 ## What's TypeScript?
 ## Installing npm and the TypeScript compiler
+## Creating the first "hello world" program
 -->